DigiUsher Briefing

 • Spend caps by environment (dev/test/prod)

-• Token and token-based billing limits for AI services
+• Token and billing limits for AI services

 • Marketplace purchasing constraints

-Adopt a common cost language (e.g., FOCUS by FinOps Foundation) so that cost data is interoperable across AWS, Azure, GCP, SaaS, and partner marketplaces.
+Adopt the FOCUS open standard from the FinOps Foundation so that cost data is interoperable across AWS, Azure, GCP, SaaS, and partner marketplaces.
+FOCUS eliminates the fragmented, provider-specific views that prevent accurate ROI measurement.

 • Cost per customer acquired